vercel/terraform-provider-vercel/docs/resources/deployment.md

   When making deployments, the Project will be uploaded and transformed into a production-ready output through the use of a Build Step.
   Once the build step has completed successfully, a new, immutable deployment will be made available at the preview URL.
 Deployments are retained indefinitely unless deleted manually.
   -> In order to provide files to a deployment, you'll need to use the vercel_file or vercel_project_directory data sources.
+  ~> If you are creating Deployments through terraform and intend to use both preview and production deployments, you may wish to 'layer' your terraform, creating the Project with a different set of terraform to your Deployment.
 ---

 # vercel_deployment (Resource)